How to measure, maximize, and optimize office space utilization

 A smart office setup positively impacts productivity.
 In fact, 58% of employees report higher productivity in hybrid work environments, where flexibility is key.

 Flexible workspaces allow you to accommodate how your employees like to work.
-You can do this by ensuring meeting rooms are free when teams need them or keeping quiet spots for focus.
+You can do this by ensuring meeting rooms are free when teams need them or keeping some dedicated workstations for employees who need them.
 When staff can use the right areas at the right times, they're more relaxed and finish more tasks.

 Sustainability